-The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “The Guru is Your Diamond”
+The following is an excerpt from a teaching by Jetsunma Ahkon Norbu Lhamo called “The Guru Is Your Diamond”

 Guru Yoga is the most potent of all practices and it’s the most simple.
-One can practice Guru Yoga simply by visualizing the guru above the crown of one’s head and making offerings in a visualization way, and then receiving the blessing, real quick.
-The white blessing from the guru’s body to your body, and it does come in the head, white to white; the red blessing from the guru’s speech, from the throat to your throat; the blue blessing from the guru’s mind, which is the heart, from his heart to your heart (or her heart).
-And you can receive that blessing constantly.
+One can practice Guru Yoga simply by visualizing the Guru above the crown of one’s head and making offerings by visualizing them, and then receiving the blessing, real quick.
+The white blessing from the Guru’s Body to your body comes in the head, white to white; the red blessing from the Guru’s Speech, from the Guru’s throat to your throat; the blue blessing from the Guru’s Mind, which is the heart, from his heart (or her heart) to your heart).
+You can receive that blessing constantly.
 It’s free.
 It’s yours.
 You can receive it periodically.
-You can receive it every morning, every night—whatever you want, as much as you want.
+You can receive it every morning, every night.
+Whatever you want, as much as you want.
 That’s the beauty of Guru Yoga.
-You should think that the guru is like your constant companion.
+And you should think that the Guru is like your constant companion.
 Not in a creepy way.
-I don’t want you guys looking in my window, But in a wholesome way, where we understand that this nature is freely given, like method that one can use.
-It is indistinguishable from the ground which is full Enlightenment, the method which is Dharma, and the result which is the completion or accomplishment of the precious awakened state.
+I don’t want you guys looking in my window (laughter).
+But in a wholesome way, where we understand that this nature is freely given, like method that one can use.
+It is indistinguishable from the ground which is full enlightenment, the method which is Dharma, and the result which is the completion or accomplishment of the precious awakened state.

-So we understand the guru is the ground, the guru is the method, the guru is the result.
-We begin to mix, through the devotion, through calling out our own nature, our own mind, our own qualities, willingly with that of the guru; and over time, that blessing mixes like milk with water and we understand that, indeed, Lord Buddha resides in us all.
+So we understand the Guru is the ground, the Guru is the method, the Guru is the result.
+And we begin, through the devotion, through calling out our own nature, our own mind, our own qualities, to mix willingly with that of the Guru.
+Over time, that blessing mixes like milk with water and we understand that indeed, Lord Buddha resides in us all.
 We understand that indeed each one of us is some uncontrived beginningless and endless and yet fundamentally complete luminous nature, some state of awakened and yet uncontrived view.
 That we are that in our nature.
-And our job in this lifetime is to use the blessings of our gurus, to use their accomplishment, their qualities, their methods; to listen carefully and accordingly accomplish awakening to that, awakening to that nature.
+Our job in this lifetime is to use the blessings of our Gurus, to use their accomplishment, their qualities, their methods, to listen carefully and accordingly accomplish awakening to that nature.
 It’s the swift way.
-It’s the rocket ship.
+It’s the rocketship.
 It’s powered because it’s like lighting something at both ends.
-You’re not thinking, ‘Oh I have to go there.’
-We are thinking, ‘This is like a mirror and a mirror,’ inseparable in their nature.
+You’re not thinking, “Oh I have to go there.”
+We are thinking, “This is like a mirror and a mirror”—inseparable in their nature.

-Copyright © Jetsunma Ahkon Lhamo.
-All rights reserved
+Copyright © Jetsunma Ahkon Norbu Lhamo All rights reserved